What does John 2:23 mean?

 Verse Commentary:

 Jesus would come to Jerusalem at least three times a year, as required for all Jewish males living in the area (Deuteronomy 16:16).
-These festivals were Passover (Unleavened Bread), Pentecost (Weeks), and Tabernacles (Booths).
+The first of these required festivals was Passover, also called the Feast of Unleavened Bread.
+The second was Pentecost, or the Feast of Weeks.
+The third was Tabernacles, or the Feast of Booths.

 Verse Context:

 John 2:13–23 describes Jesus driving corrupt businessmen from the temple.
-Selling sacrifices to travelers was not a problem.
-The sin was in gouging the people, focusing on money, rather than serving God.
+His wrath is not because of selling sacrifices, itself, but rather the greedy focus on money with no regard to serving God.
 Jesus is never depicted as out of control, but His anger is clear.
-It’s likely that this is an early temple cleansing, and the other gospels record a second, separate cleansing.
-Jesus’ authority is challenged by the authorities.
+It's likely that this is an early temple cleansing, and the other gospels record a second, separate incident.
+Jesus' right to act this way is challenged by the authorities.
 In typical Hebrew style, they demand a miraculous sign.
 Jesus instead predicts His own death and resurrection.
-This passage is in contrast to the quiet, joyous miracle at the wedding.
+This passage contrasts with the quiet, joyous miracle at the wedding.

 Chapter Summary: